jeanslack/Videomass/building_package.md

 You might be interested read the follow web page also:
 <https://www.metachris.com/2015/11/create-standalone-mac-os-x-applications-with-python-and-py2app/>

-Note that inside Videomass2 sources already exists a setup.py with certain parameters for your MacOS, then make a virtual env inside Videomass2 sources, activate it and run setup.py:
+Note that inside Videomass sources already exists a setup.py with certain parameters for your MacOS, then make a virtual env inside Videomass sources, activate it and run setup.py:
 ```
 ~$ python setup.py py2app
 ```